AlaaAbouElFadl/msd23_AbouElFadl_Alaa/exercise3.md

 ## What should the project achieve?
 As I mentioned before, the program includes two classes.
+The program calculates with the four operators ('+', '-', 'x', '/'), writes in the output the values you gave to "num1" and "num2" and delivers the result.
+**Look at the example bellow!**

 The first one is the "Calculator.java" and this class includes the methode of